rksvc/mpv-manual/docs/select.md

 :   List the names and values of all properties.
 You can also select one
     to print its value on the OSD, which is useful for long values that get clipped.

+`edit-config-file`

+:   Open `mpv.conf` in the system text editor, creating it if it doesn't
+    already exist.

+`edit-input-conf`

+:   Open `input.conf` in the system text editor, creating it if it
+    doesn't already exist.

+`open-docs`

+:   Open mpv's online documentation in the browser.

 `menu`